skeema/skeema/doc/options.md

 If you do not override `sql_mode` in [connect-options](#connect-options), Skeema will default to using a session-level value of `'ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_ENGINE_SUBSTITUTION'`.
 This provides a consistent strict-mode baseline for Skeema's behavior, regardless of what the server global default is set to.
 Similarly, `innodb_strict_mode` is enabled by default for Skeema's sessions, but may be overridden to disable if desired.
 Note that `skeema init` will automatically set a non-strict [connect-options](#connect-options) in `.skeema` if at least one existing table is incompatible with strict settings (e.g., use of a zero-date default, or an unsupported ROW_FORMAT).

+As a special-case, whenever Skeema creates stored procedures or functions, the server's default global `sql_mode` will be used, regardless of any override here.
+This is necessary because MySQL persists the creation-time `sql_mode` into the routine metadata, and Skeema assumes the server's global default is the preferred value.

 In addition to setting MySQL session variables, you may also set any of these special variables which affect client-side behavior at the internal driver/protocol level:

 * `charset=string` -- Character set used for client-server interaction